Jean-Baptiste-Lasselle/ethereum-test/README.md

 But I got saved by some [@shearl](https://github.com/shearl) (thanks so much, Keith, for your `sudo apt-get install -y systemd-dev*` tip ...) :

 * `sudo apt-get install -y libsystemd-dev` and re-running `sudo ./configure && sudo make && sudo make install`, got me to the same error, but this time it's `libudev` that is suggested missing and should be installed.
+* Installing both `sudo apt-get install -y libsystemd-dev libudev`, gives us just one more error, and we are trapped in a dependency resolution loop.
+Tricky, if we're down to reparing a build from source, of a driver, to see if by any chance... well.
 * Finally, running `sudo apt-get install -y systemd-dev*` ([many thanks to Keith Shearl, and Ludovic Rousseau](https://github.com/LudovicRousseau/PCSC/issues/2#issuecomment-504243393) ), and re-running `sudo ./configure && sudo make && sudo make install` finally brought me the :+1: first build from source of the `pcsc-lite` driver :

 ```bash